Nuzlocke Rules Explained: Complete Guide for Beginners

 The Origin of Nuzlocke

 The Nuzlocke challenge was created in 2010 by a webcomic artist who documented a brutally difficult FireRed playthrough under self-imposed rules.
-The name comes from the comic's protagonist.
-The challenge went viral, spawned thousands of community runs, and is now one of the most popular ways to replay Pokémon games.
+The name comes from the comic's protagonist — a Nuzleaf nicknamed "Nuzlocke" that became symbolic of the run's brutal early-game losses.
+The challenge went viral, spawned thousands of community runs, and is now one of the most popular ways to replay POKEMON games.

 Rule 1: Permadeath

-If a Pokémon faints, it is considered dead.
-It must be released (or permanently boxed, depending on your preference).
+If a POKEMON faints, it is considered dead.
+It must be released — or permanently boxed, depending on your preference.
 No revives, no second chances.
+A fainted POKEMON never participates in battle again for the rest of the run.

 Why it works: This is the defining rule.
 It turns every wild battle and trainer fight into a risk calculation.
-Losing a team member you've trained for 10 hours is genuinely painful.
+Losing a team member you've trained for 10 hours is genuinely painful — and that emotional weight is what makes the Nuzlocke format so compelling.

 Rule 2: First Encounter Only

-On each route or area, you may only catch the first wild Pokémon you encounter.
+On each route or area, you may only catch the first wild POKEMON you encounter.
 If it faints or flees before you can catch it, you get nothing from that route.
+This applies to every area — caves, water routes, buildings with wild encounters, and all outdoor routes.

 Why it works: Forces variety.
-You can't grind a specific Pokémon — you get what you get.
-This creates attachment to unexpected Pokémon and makes every catch meaningful.
+You can't grind a specific POKEMON — you get what you get.
+This creates attachment to unexpected POKEMON and makes every catch meaningful.
+It also prevents the common cheating behaviour of soft-resetting for better first encounters.

 Rule 3: Nicknames (Strongly Recommended)

 Why it works: Nicknames create emotional investment.
-Losing 'Percy the Geodude' hits differently than losing 'Geodude #4'.
+Losing "Percy the Geodude" hits differently than losing "Geodude #4".
+The psychological impact of permadeath is dramatically amplified by nicknames — which is the whole point.

 Dupes Clause

 RecommendedIf the first encounter on a route would be a species you've already caught or seen, you may skip it and encounter the next different species.
-Prevents your team from becoming all Zubats and Tentacools.
+Prevents your team from becoming all Zubats in Mt.
+Moon and all Tentacools in ocean routes.
+Essential for team variety in cave-heavy games like FireRed and Platinum.

 Species Clause